dtcenter/METplus/docs/Release_Guide/release_steps/update_appendix_a_python.rst

   and their version number (if applicable) should be updated.

-  The versions of the Python packages should match the versions listed in the requirements.txt file at top level of each repository and should include any new packages used in new METplus Use Cases.
+  The versions of the Python packages should match the versions listed in the :code:`requirements.txt` file at top level of each repository and should include any new packages used in new METplus Use Cases.

   .. note::